CriticalCareClub/Kompendium/Quelltext/Appendix/Literatur/index.md

 # Literaturverzeichnis

-:::{glossary}
+{.glossary}
 🕮 AAOS 9

-: AAOS:
-  **Emergency Care and Transportation of the Sick and Injured.**
-  9th ed., 2006.
+: **Emergency Care and Transportation of the Sick and Injured.** by by AAOS  9th ed., 2006.
   Bartlett Publishers, Inc.

 🕮 Adams 1996

-: Adams, Douglas:
+: by Adams, Douglas
   **The Ultimate Hitchhiker’s Guide to the Galaxy.**
   1996\.
   Wings Books.

 🕮 ADR 2011

-: Economic Commission for Europe, Committee on Inland Transport, ed.
+: by Economic Commission for Europe, Committee on Inland Transport, ed.
 2010.
   *European Agreement Concerning the International Carriage of Dangerous Goods by Road.* United Nations.
   <http://live.unece.org/trans/danger/publi/adr/adr2011/11contentse.html>.

 🕮 AMLS 3

-: Dalton, Alice, Daniel Limmer and Joseph J. Mistovich:
+: by Dalton, Alice, Daniel Limmer and Joseph J. Mistovich:
-  2006.\*Advanced
-  Medical Life Support: A Practical Approach to Adult Medical Emergencies.\* 3rd ed.
+  2006. *Advanced Medical Life Support: by A Practical Approach to Adult Medical Emergencies.* 3rd ed.
 Prentice Hall.

 🕮 Anaphylaxie S2k 2021

-: Ring et al.:
+: by Ring et al.
-  **Guideline (S2k) on acute therapy and management of anaphylaxis: 2021 update: S2k-Guideline** *of the German Society for Allergology and Clinical Immunology (DGAKI), the Medical Association of German Allergologists (AeDA), the Society of Pediatric Allergology and Environmental Medicine (GPA), the German Academy of Allergology and Environmental Medicine (DAAU), the German Professional Association of Pediatricians (BVKJ), the Society for Neonatology and Pediatric Intensive Care (GNPI), the German Society of Dermatology (DDG), the Austrian Society for Allergology and Immunology (ÖGAI), the Swiss Society for Allergy and Immunology (SGAI), the German Society of Anaesthesiology and Intensive Care Medicine (DGAI), the German Society of Pharmacology (DGP), the German Respiratory Society (DGP), the patient organization German Allergy and Asthma Association (DAAB), the German Working Group of Anaphylaxis Training and Education (AGATE).*
+  **Guideline (S2k) on acute therapy and management of anaphylaxis: by 2021 update: by S2k-Guideline** *of the German Society for Allergology and Clinical Immunology (DGAKI), the Medical Association of German Allergologists (AeDA), the Society of Pediatric Allergology and Environmental Medicine (GPA), the German Academy of Allergology and Environmental Medicine (DAAU), the German Professional Association of Pediatricians (BVKJ), the Society for Neonatology and Pediatric Intensive Care (GNPI), the German Society of Dermatology (DDG), the Austrian Society for Allergology and Immunology (ÖGAI), the Swiss Society for Allergy and Immunology (SGAI), the German Society of Anaesthesiology and Intensive Care Medicine (DGAI), the German Society of Pharmacology (DGP), the German Respiratory Society (DGP), the patient organization German Allergy and Asthma Association (DAAB), the German Working Group of Anaphylaxis Training and Education (AGATE).*
   Allergo J Int.
 2021;30(1):1-25.
-  doi: 10.1007/s40629-020-00158-y.
+  doi: by 10.1007/s40629-020-00158-y.
 Epub 2021 Jan 28.
   <https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7841027/>

 🕮 Antonovsky Salutogenese

-: Antonovsky, A.:
-  **Salutogenese: Zur Entmystifizierung der Gesundheit.**
+: **Salutogenese: by Zur Entmystifizierung der Gesundheit.** by Antonovsky, A.
   1997, Tübingen.
   Dgvt-Verl.

 🕮 Argelander 2009

-: Argelander, Hermann:
-  **Das Erstinterview in der Psychotherapie.**
+: **Das Erstinterview in der Psychotherapie.** by Argelander, Hermann
   1\.
 Auflage, 2009.
   WBG – Wissenschaftliche Buchgesellschaft.

 🕮 Asai 2005
+: **The Laryngeal Tube.**

-: Asai, T. and K. Shingu:
+  by Asai, T. and K. Shingu.
-  **The Laryngeal Tube.**
   *Br J Anaesth*
   2005:95(6), 10-15, 729–36.
   doi:[10.1093/bja/aei269](https://doi.org/10.1093/bja/aei269).

 🕮 Battegay 2

-: Battegay, Raymond, ed:
+: by Battegay, Raymond, ed:
   1992.\*Handwörterbuch Der Psychiatrie.\*
   1\.
 Auflage,
   Ferdinand Enke Verlag.

 🕮 Bernhard 2012

-: Bernhard, M., S. Mohr, M. A. Weigand, E. Martin and A. Walther.
+: **Developing the Skill of Endotracheal Intubation: by Implication for Emergency Medicine.** by Bernhard, M., S. Mohr, M. A. Weigand, E. Martin and A. Walther.
 2012.
-  **Developing the Skill of Endotracheal Intubation: Implication for Emergency Medicine.**
   *Acta Anaesthesiol Scand* 56 (2).
 Department of Anaesthesiology, University Hospital of Heidelberg, Germany.
-  <mailto:michelbernhard@gmx.de>: 164–71.
+  <mailto:michelbernhard@gmx.de>: by 164–71.
   doi:[10.1111/j.1399-6576.2011.02547.x](https://doi.org/10.1111/j.1399-6576.2011.02547.x).

 🕮 Beneker 2004

-: Beneker, J. und D. Martens:
-  **Die Präklinische Versorgung von Verbrennungspatienten.**
+: **Die Präklinische Versorgung von Verbrennungspatienten.** by Beneker, J. und D. Martens.
   *Intensivmedizin Und Notfallmedizin*
   2004:41(8), 543–54.
   doi:[10.1007/s00390-004-0515-3](https://doi.org/10.1007/s00390-004-0515-3).

 🕮 Bengel 2

-: Bengel, J. (Hrsg.):
+: **Psychologie in Notfallmedizin Und Rettungsdienst.** by Bengel, J. (Hrsg.):
   2004\.
-  **Psychologie in Notfallmedizin Und Rettungsdienst.**
   2\.
 Auflage, 2004.
   3\.
 Springer.

 🕮 Bertelsmann 25

-: Bertelsmann Lexikon-Redaktion:
-  **Bertelsmann Volkslexikon.**
+: **Bertelsmann Volkslexikon.**
+  by Bertelsmann Lexikon-Redaktion.
   1\.
 Auflage, 1964.
   Bertelsmann.

 🕮 Bergner 9

-: Bergner, Thomas:
+: by Bergner, Thomas.
-  **Burn-Out Bei Ärzten: Lebensaufgabe Statt Lebens-Aufgabe**.
+  **Burn-Out Bei Ärzten: by Lebensaufgabe Statt Lebens-Aufgabe**.
   9\.
 Auflage, 2004.

 🕮 Biergans Wundversorgung 2

-: Anette Vasel-Biergans und Wiltrud Probst:
-  **Wundversorgung für die Pflege: Ein Praxisbuch.**
+: **Wundversorgung für die Pflege: Ein Praxisbuch.** by Anette Vasel-Biergans und Wiltrud Probst.
   2\.
 Auflage, 2011.
   Wissenschaftliche Verlagsgesellschaft Stuttgart.

 🕮 BmgEbolaFalldefinition 20141028

-: Bundesministerium für Gesundheit.
+: by Bundesministerium für Gesundheit.
 2014a.
   **EU-Falldefinition Einer
   Ebola-Viruserkrankung (Ebola Virus Disease - Evd).**
   Bundesministerium